 Public Act 99-241 called for, among other things, information regarding use of Connecticut-owned businesses on UCONN 2000 program projects, including those owned by women and minorities ("set-aside" contractors).
-Since Fiscal Year 1996, construction and related contracts for the UCONN 2000 program totaled \$1.389 billion from all fund sources.
-There have been \$1.190 billion of project expenditures completed to date.
-As of March 2009, Connecticut businesses have accounted for \$1.177 billion of the total contracted dollars.
-24.7% of this total, or \$290.9 million, has gone to "set-aside" general contractors and subcontractors.
-Overall, small business participation has amounted to \$171.1 million, minority business participation has amounted to \$39.5 million, and women-owned business participation has amounted to \$81 million.
+Since Fiscal Year 1996, construction and related contracts for the UCONN 2000 program totaled \$1.471 billion from all fund sources; \$1.272 billion is strictly UCONN 2000 funds.
+As of March 2010, Connecticut businesses have accounted for \$1.2 billion of the total contracted dollars with "set-aside" general contractors and subcontractors accounting for \$310.1 million.
+Overall, small business participation has amounted to \$180.6 million, minority business participation has amounted to \$41.8 million, and women-owned business participation has amounted to \$88.5 million.